ClusterHQ/powerstrip/README.rst

       flocker: http://flocker/flocker-plugin
       weave: http://flocker/weave-plugin

-This will allow moving (rescheduling) stateful containers while they keep their Weave IP and their volumes intact.
+This example might allow an orchestration framework to move (reschedule) stateful containers while their Weave IP and Flocker volumes move around with them.

+But Powerstrip could be used to modify any Docker behavior at all.

 Try it out